Surbhi-Kohli/DockerAndk8s/5UnderstandingImage.md

 So we can update our Dockerfile as follows:
 #
 <img width="550" alt="Screenshot 2023-05-10 at 9 41 20 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/7e814749-3f42-4b21-adcf-6b57167dbfc5">
+#
 Now it will be more performant

 #
 <img width="722" alt="Screenshot 2023-05-10 at 9 58 06 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/48ab6d22-20cf-492e-aea9-b8d2c35b51e2">
+#
+Container does not copy the code and env into itself in a file.It is not that every container takes the code and env from image and maintains a copy.
+Containers use the env stored in their image and then just add the extra layer of running server(in our demo code cas, it is node server)

+Q: Why do we have "Images" and "Containers"?
+Why not just "Containers"?
+A: This allows multiple containers to be based on same image without interfering with each other.

+Q: What does "Isolation" mean in the context of containers?
+A: Containers are separated from each other and have no shared data or state by default.

+Q: What are "Layers" in the context of images?
+A: Every instruction in an image creates a cacheable layer- layers help with image re-building and sharing.

+Q:What does this command do? 'docker run node'
+A: It creates and runs a container based on node image.